sbose78/service-binding-operator/docs/proposals/README.md

 **Why would I want to use the process?**

-Provide a mechanism to communicate design and implementation strategies across the OKD community.
+Provide a mechanism to communicate design and implementation strategies across the Service Binding community.

 **My FAQ isn't answered here!**